AndreaCensi/compmake/docs/source/index.rst

 Compmake: keep calm and carry on
 ================================

+.. raw:: html
+   :file: index-logo.html

+.. container:: intro

   |compmake| is a non-obtrusive module that provides Makefile--like facilities to your Python computations, including:

   * **Familiar commands** such as ``make``, ``clean``, etc.

   * Zero-effort **parallelization**.

   * **Caching** of temporary results: you can interrupt your program (CTRL-C), and restart it without losing what was already computed.

   * A **console** for inspecting failures and partial completion.

   |compmake| has been designed primarily for handling long computational-intensive
   batch processes.
 It assumes that the computational layout is fixed and that all intermediate results can be cached to disk.
 If these two conditions are met, you can use |compmake| to gain considerable peace of mind.
 Read :ref:`why`.

 Installation